 Loss and Regeneration

 Regeneration is the process of renewal, restoration and growth.
 Healthy ecosystems systems continually generate new sources of life in this cycle.
 Nothing is wasted, nothing is lost, it’s merely transformed.
 So how can we work with the full range of human emotions we’re faced with on a daily basis, how do we regenerate our bodies and souls?
-By sitting with our pain, and looking for the gold within it.
+By sitting with both our joy and sorrows, and looking for the gold within it.

 Bayo Akomalafe says “grief is generative.
 She opens up things that were once bound up and secure, exposes them to the elements, and therefore facilitates change.”

 There is a regenerative force in nature, life, death and rebirth.
 Their contradictory powers bring death and restore life, a force visible in the cyclical wheel of our natural year and the monthly cycle of women.